 The wattage a mod can reach is dictated by the limits of your batteries.
 These are dependent on battery size and chemistry, but as a rule of thumb, a good 18650 battery can safely fire up to 75-80 watts.
 Advanced regulation chips will sometimes allow for wattages even higher than these, but many manufacturers will put a limit between 70 to 80 watts on a single 18650.

 Larger batteries like 20700s and 21700s can go over 100 watts if they are designed for high output.
 These batteries quickly rendered most multi-battery mods obsolete as users were able to reach their desired wattages on a dual-battery mod, without having to carry heavier and larger mods in their pockets

 As with most things in vaping, it all boils down to personal preference.
-If you fancy a large powerhouse of a mod, you can always go for triple- or quad-battery configuration.
+If you fancy a large powerhouse of a mod, you can always go for a triple- or quad-battery configuration.
 If you want to push the wattage but size and weight matter for you, then look for dual-battery mods.
-In most cases the power they will provide will be more than enough to cover your vaping needs.
+In most cases, the power they will provide will be more than enough to cover your vaping needs.
 Just make sure you are using good quality batteries and are aware of battery safety precautions.